atodd-79/Alexander-Todd-DS-2020-Final-Report/README.md

 ### Most Fiscally Responsible Counties

-What counties are the best at following their budget?
+What counties are the best at following their budget and revenue?
 How has this changed over time?

 ``` r
 complete_difference <- data |>